-The Wood End Museum was converted into a creative center in 2006 that provides open workspace for artists along with an exhibition space for them to display their work to the world.
-A multi-million pound renovation project was recently completed on the Rotunda Museum to turn it into a national center for geology and you can even visit Yorkshire Coast Art while you are there.
+The Wood End Museum was converted into a creative centre in 2006 that provides open workspace for artists along with an exhibition space for them to display their work to the world.
+A multi-million pound renovation project was recently completed on the Rotunda Museum to turn it into a national centre for geology and you can even visit Yorkshire Coast Art while you are there.

 Just the Tip of the Iceberg